ampproject/amphtml/contributing/writing-css.md

 In general, the order of the CSS selectors do not affect which rules get applied to your CSS, unless the selectors have the same specificity and apply to at least one element in common.
 Well-written CSS will work perfectly fine even when the selectors are re-ordered (for example, when reordering imports in a css file).
-In the real world, it's hard to achieve this, especially when we import CSS via gulp or third-party CSS (which can change at any time).
+In the real world, it's hard to achieve this, especially when we import third-party CSS (which can change at any time).

 ### How to calculate Specificity